Scientists now agree Oumuamua was most probably Alien technology

 In a new paper published Monday (Aug.
 17) in The Astrophysical Journal Letters, Loeb and Thiem Hoang, an astrophysicist at the Korea Astronomy and Space Science Institute, argue the object couldn't have accelerated by the hydrogen hypothesis, as it simply couldn't work in the real world, which would mean that there is still hope that our neck of space was visited by advanced aliens, and that we actually spotted their presence at the time.

 Up-to-date testing of the vaccine show neutralising antibody activity to be above the average values seen in convalescent persons already confirmed with COVID-19 disease.
+However this depends on your blood group.
 Regarding safety, no serious adverse events are reported so far.

-Side effects from the vaccine: half the participants reported fatigue, headache and chills at the injection testing site.
+Side effects from the vaccine: nearly half the participants reported fatigue, headache and chills at the injection testing site, certain blood groups seem to be more at risk.
 There are 6 types of COVID-19.

 Vitamin D3 deficiency plays a big part in the severity of the coronavirus researchers say, who have carried out mortality rates across the globe.